GruberMarkus/Export-RecipientPermissions/docs/README.md

 This filter works against every single row of the results found.
 ExportFile will only contain lines where this filter returns $true.

-The $ExportFileLine contains an object with the header names from $ExportFile as string properties:
+The $ExportFileLine variable contains an object with the header names from $ExportFile as string properties
 - 'Grantor Primary SMTP'
 - 'Grantor Display Name'
 - 'Grantor Exchange GUID' (only when '`ExportGuids`' is enabled)